Chart of Accounts

 sortable, filterable

-description stringDescription of the account as specified by the business.
+description stringDescription of the account.

 section